Construction Cost Crisis Australia | Impact & Solutions

 $1,975 + GST

-2 hours discussion with Rachelle and Shannon plus a written report with our high-level recommendations across our 8 Steps.
+2 hours of discussion with Rachelle and Shannon plus a written report with our high-level recommendations across our 8 steps.